openshift-labs/learn-katacoda/gitops/getting-started/03-deploying-sample-application.md

 Conversely, you can run `argocd app sync bgd-app`{{execute}}

-After the sync process is done, the Argo CD UI should mark the application in sync.
+After the sync process is done, the Argo CD UI should mark the application as in sync.

 ![fullysynced](../../assets/gitops/fullysynced.png)